SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 ip-forwarding                             boolean   false       Allows bungeecord to forward ip address, UUID,
                                                                 and Game Profile to the server.
+**Cause Tracker**
+report-different-world-changes            boolean   false       If enabled, Sponge will report when a mod makes
+                                                                an unexpected world change.
+verbose                                   boolean   false       If enabled, the cause tracker will print out
+                                                                when there are too many phases being entered.
 **Commands**
 aliases                                   string    null        Alias will resolve conflicts when multiple
                                                                 plugins request a specific command.
 Correct